-Upon graduating from UT in 2009, Wright worked at Doongalik Studios Art Gallery when she returned home after university, as a curatorial assistant under the expert guidance of cultural activist Pamela Burnside and artist/architect Jackson Burnside.
+Upon graduating from UT in 2009, Wright worked at Doongalik Studios Art Gallery as a curatorial assistant under the expert guidance of cultural activist Pamela Burnside and the late artist/architect Jackson Burnside.
 In 2011, Wright moved to The National Art Gallery of the Bahamas (NAGB) on the curatorial team and left in 2015 in the position of assistant curator and registrar to pursue her masters.
 She is currently the Curatorial Manager at The Current: Baha Mar Gallery and Art Center.

-Inspired by folklore and Bahamian history, Wright's sculptures draw from tribal imagery and organic forms.
-Her work is simultaneously functional and non-functional; vases are sculptures and vice-versa.
+Inspired by folklore and Bahamian history, Wright's previous sculptures draw from tribal imagery and organic forms.
 Familiar forms resemble local flora and fauna, deep sea creatures and dancing bodies, but they do not fully reveal themselves; always becoming, but never being.
 Wright’s current practice delves into a criticism of the geopolitical nature of the Bahamas and other countries in the region using her upbringing through the straw market industry.